Sign In / Sign Out

 Our Master of Urban and Environmental Planning degree program is ranked among the top in the nation, because we prepare students to enter the workforce, impact their communities and become leaders in the planning profession.

 Our Master of Urban and Environmental Planning program offers you the opportunity to specialize your skills to meet your personal goals and interests.
-Our program offers two graduate certificates, three concurrent degree options, and five topical areas.
+Our program offers three graduate certificates, three concurrent degree options, and five topical areas.
 Our school has close relationships across the university, allowing students to incorporate learning opportunities from multiple disciplines to create a custom learning experience.

 Our students are able to not only build a degree that satisfies their interests but also land the job that helps them make a difference.
 Over 75 percent of students in our program are employed in planning, or a related field, within one year of graduation.
 Graduates go on to fulfilling careers in the public, private, and non-profit sectors.